-Purchaser.--Any person or firm engaged, either directly or through a parent company or subsidiary, in purchasing violet 23 (as defined above) from another firm that produces, imports, or otherwise distributes violet 23.
+Purchaser.--Any person or firm engaged, either directly or through a parent company or subsidiary, in purchasing EMD (as defined above) from another firm that produces, imports, or otherwise distributes EMD.
+A retail firm that is the importer of record may be considered a purchaser.